 Babies come in all shapes and sizes, just like their parents.
-At birth, the average baby weighs about 7.5 pounds — though the range of normal is between 5.5 and ten pounds (all but five percent of newborns will fall into this range).
 Your own health during pregnancy, as well as the physical build of build of both you and your partner, are some of the factors that will affect your baby’s birth weight.

 Newborn weight loss

-All babies lose weight after they are born, with many losing up to 12% of their birth weight in the first few days.
+All babies lose weight after they are born, with many losing 7-10% of their birth weight in the first few days.

 Once breastfeeding is established and your baby is latching on well and feeding regularly, they should start gaining weight again.
 Babies generally get back up to their original birth weight within 10–14 days after birth1.